 Smart education alliance - mutual learning and growth

-This alliance has been expanded to include counterparts in the Greater China Region, including Chengdu ELDU Wisteria Primary School, Xiamen Yangzhai Primary School, Hong Kong Student Aid Society Primary School and Taipei Municipal Zhiqing Elementary School, thereby helping teachers and students overcome geographic limitations.
+This alliance has been expanded to include counterparts in the Greater China Region, including Chengdu ELDU Wisteria Primary School, Xiamen Yangzhai Primary School, Hong Kong Christian Pui Yan Primary School, and Taipei Municipal Zhiqing Elementary School, thereby helping teachers and students overcome geographic limitations.
 The inclusion of different cultures also inspires learning and growth that were otherwise impossible under conventional methods.

 HABOOK's "TEAM Model Smarter Classroom" solution is currently implemented in schools of the Chinese-speaking population and The Middle East.
-Mu-Cheng Wu said that the challenges currently encountered by his team are largely associated with the lack of resource in remote areas.
-Apart from the equipment sponsored by HABOOK, schools in remote areas are also deprived of supplies such as cable, monitor, microphone and video camera; all of which are prominent issues to their efforts.
+Mu-Cheng Wu said that the challenges currently encountered by his team are largely associated with the lack of resources in remote areas.
+Apart from the equipment sponsored by HABOOK, schools in remote areas are also deprived of supplies such as cable, monitors, microphones, and video cameras; all of which are prominent issues to their efforts.
 Schools in remote areas also lack teaching talents with up-to- date IT knowledge, which is why HABOOK's solution is being used in distant training to help familiarize local teachers with available technology.

 "Taoyuan City first introduced its Smart Classroom Initiative back in 2015, and has constructed more than 2,000 smart classrooms to date.
 The city government designated Da You Junior High School as the pilot school for smart classroom development, and Da You made its first remote connection with Hua Yi Secondary School in Singapore in May this year.
 Da You serves as the role model of how remote education should progress, and will be connecting partnered schools in Japan and China for remote teaching on a regular basis," said Mu-Cheng Wu.

-Mu-Cheng Wu said that HABOOK will incorporate resources further across the industry to organize events such as skill enhancement workshop, speech by reputable professionals, and junior read-write camp for students of all counties and cities.
+Mu-Cheng Wu said that HABOOK will incorporate resources further across the industry to organize events such as skill enhancement workshops, speeches by reputable professionals, and junior read-write camps for students of all counties and cities.
 In the future, the Hope Program will continue to serve as a solution for improving education in remote areas.
-"We hope that the government may provide us with more assistance and support our seminar tours, reading programs and smart classroom interactions with foreign counterparties, and help expand the Hope Program to a new level."
+"We hope that the government may provide us with more assistance and support our seminar tours, reading programs, and smart classroom interactions with foreign counterparties, and help expand the Hope Program to a new level."